yugr/python-hate/README.md

   a = xxx
   xxx = 2
 ```
-But variables from non-global outer scopes there are no magic keywords so they
+But there are no magic keywords forvariables from non-global outer scopes so they
 are essentially unwritable from nested scopes i.e. closures:
 ```
 def foo():